 How Contractors Can Find Siding Leads and Clients

 Once your business is equipped with the proper siding equipment and your fleet and workforce looks the part?
 It’s time to hit the pavement and make your business known.
 Riding through residential subdivisions where new construction is occurring is the best place to start.
 Some of your best clients will be general contractors or homeowners who live in the neighborhood.
+Be sure to talk about certainteed vinyl siding as well.

 Believe it or not, there’s a good chance that after a few initial conversations, you may find a contractor who’s tired of his current siding contractor and hire you on the spot.
 All it takes is one job to get the ball rolling.
 That’s why it’s so important to have your business signs planted in plain view because word-of-mouth is your best form of advertising.
+Also be sure to talk up features like insulated vinyl siding as great options.

 People will take notice and even stop in to see you about their own siding project, and if you impress the general contractor?
 There’s a good chance you’ll be siding all of their projects without a bidding war.